|Major Groups > Clubs & Corals > Xylaria > Xylaria polymorpha|

 by Michael Kuo

-Commonly called "Dead Man's Fingers," this odd mushroom dons a variety of costumes in its rather long life span.
+Sometimes called "dead man's fingers," this odd mushroom dons a couple of costumes in its rather long life span.
 When young it is pale (often bluish), with a whitish tip; the pale covering is a coating of asexual spores produced in this early stage of development.
 Morel hunters frequently encounter Xylaria polymorpha in this form, in early spring.
-By summer, however, the mushroom begins to blacken, and by late summer or fall it is entirely black and dried out.
+By summer, however, the mushroom begins to blacken, and by late summer or fall it reaches maturity, when pimple-like, sexual, spore-producing perithecia are embedded just below the now dark brown to black surface.
 Somewhere in the middle of this progressive costume change, Xylaria polymorpha does indeed look like a creepy set of "dead man's fingers."
-By the final stages, however, one is more likely to mistake it for something, um, left by a house cat.
+By the final stages, however, one is more likely to mistake it for something, um, left by a house cat a long time ago.

-Ecology: Saprobic on decaying hardwood stumps and logs, usually at or near the base; sometimes appearing terrestrial but actually attached to buried wood; growing alone or, more commonly in clusters; causing a soft rot of the wood; appearing in spring and not decaying until late summer or fall.
+Ecology: Saprobic on decaying hardwood stumps and logs, usually at or near the base of the stump; sometimes appearing terrestrial but actually attached to buried wood; growing alone or, more commonly, in clusters; causing a soft rot of the wood; appearing in spring and not decaying until late summer or fall.
+Widely distributed and common in North America from the Rocky Mountains eastward (but see the discussion above regarding northern and southern "forms").
+The illustrated and described collections are from Illinois, North Carolina, and Pennsylvania.

 This site contains no information about the edibility or toxicity of mushrooms.